Raw Food for Dogs

 However, there have been no official studies carried out as yet comparing the benefits of raw food for dogs with traditional commercial dog food.

-What Are the Problems with Raw Feeding Dogs?
+What Are the Problems with Raw Food for Dogs?

 When feeding your dog a homemade raw diet it is important to make sure you are using a variety of ingredients so you don’t miss out vital nutrients from the diet.
 Follow raw recipes that are properly prepared for dogs if you can to make sure they aren’t missing vitamins and minerals.
 A multivitamin and mineral supplement like Raw Aid for Cats & Dogs can also help to give you peace of mind when it comes to giving your dog what they need.

 There are also potential risks surrounding food hygiene when it comes to raw feeding your pets.
 Raw food can carry the risk of disease from bacteria and pathogens just like when you are preparing food for yourself.
 Raw meat should be handled and stored with care to prevent food poisoning for you and your dog.

 And of course preparing meals for your dog from home is going to be more time-consuming than offering a commercially prepared food.

 Do Vets Recommend a Raw Food Diet for Dogs?

 Because of the risks associated with preparing your dog’s raw food from scratch, a lot of vets advise owners to stick to commercial dog foods, raw or otherwise.
 On the whole these will have been designed with your dog’s needs in mind, be nutritionally balanced and prepared to strict hygiene standards.

 However, there are also many vets who advise that done correctly raw feeding can be a healthy lifestyle change for your dog, whether you choose a commercial raw dog food supplier offering complete meals or you do it yourself at home.